-What is the Emerald Tablet
+What is the Emerald Tablet of Hermes

 It is one of most revered magical documents in Western occultism.
 Hermes Trismegistus is portrayed in art as holding an emerald upon which he inscribed the entire Egyptian philosophy.

-Therefore, «This is the foundation of astrology and alchemy: that the microcosm of mankind and the earth is a reflection of the macrocosm of God and the heavens.» (See As Above So Below)
+Therefore, «This is the foundation of astrology and alchemy: that the microcosm of mankind and the earth is a reflection of the macrocosm of God and the heavens.» (See As Above So Below meaning)

-Although most of the works of the Hermetica have disappeared or been destroyed over the centuries, practically the entire system of traditional and modern magic was inscribed upon the emerald tablet in cryptic wording.
+Most of the works of the Hermetica disappeared or were destroyed over the centuries.
+The entire system of traditional and modern magic was inscribed upon the emerald tablet in cryptic wording.
 Some claim its true meaning must be found in every human’s soul.
-Thus is the message of the emerald tablet:

 The Sun is its Father, the Moon its Mother, the Wind carries it in its belly, its nurse is the Earth.
 This is the Father of all perfection, or consummation of the whole world.
 Its power is integrating, if it be turned into earth.

 So the world was created.
 Hence all were wonderful adaptations, of which this is the manner.
-Therefore I am called Hermes Trismegistus having the three parts of the philosophy of the whole world What I have to tell is completed concerning the Operation of the Sun.
+Therefore I am called Hermes Trismegistus having the three parts of the philosophy of the whole world.
+What I have to tell is completed concerning the Operation of the Sun.